dbaykina/project_management_app/README.md

-A project management app allows for different users to create tasks with the following characteristics: description, owner, category, priority, owner, etc.
+A project management app allows different users to create tasks with the following characteristics: description, owner, category, priority, owner, etc.
 Each task can be created, updated and deleted.